::: Island of Hawaii Postmarks, Part 2 - Holualoa to Kawaihae :::

 1873-1890

-No postmaster was appointed but an informal postal agency existed at this landing for
+No postmaster was appointed but an informal letter box existed at this landing for

 Waiohinu and terminus of a recognized mail route from Waiohinu.
 Formerly known as Alualu.